-The official limit for admission to the school is 100 pupils in each year group:- Foundation, Y1, Y2, Y3, Y4, Y5, Y6
+The official limit for admission to the school in EYFS is 100 pupils.

 Any parent, wherever the family lives, wishing for a place for their child at Portfields School must complete the Local Authority’s application form.
 Decisions on admissions for a school year are usually finalised in April when parents will be informed and offered a place by the Council on behalf of Governors.

-For children who move into the area during the school year, parents should apply directly to the school.
+For children who move into the area during the school year, parents must apply directly to the school.
+Please email firstname.lastname@example.org or call the school on 01908 616060.
 If it is not possible to offer a place then parents will be advised of their right of appeal.

-In offering places the following criteria will be applied: Children with Statements of Special Education Needs will be given priority for admission during the normal admission round for children starting school for the first time.
+In offering places the following criteria will be applied: Children with Eductaion Health Care Plans (EHCPs) will be given priority for admission during the normal admission round for children starting school for the first time.

 Where there are more applications than places, places will be allocated as follows: